Hurricane Season in Puerto Rico (What to Know, By a Local)

-If you’re worried about traveling during the hurricane season to Puerto Rico, you’re not alone.
+If you’re worried about traveling during the hurricane season in Puerto Rico, you’re not alone.

 Every year tourism drops from late July to November because visitors are afraid of traveling.
 But worry not!